helenebm98/EAM-AX7-TEST1703/08_Work_Orders.md

 For each job type, variations of job type setup can be created.
 Example: If you have a job type called "Service", you can create variations for that job type relating to "Trucks 30,000 km", "Cars 30,000 km", and "Vans 30,000 km".

 Job groups are used to collect a group of job types for overview purposes.
 Examples could be "Calibration", "Inspection", "Overhaul", and "Instrumentation".

+Checklist templates and checklist variables are used for setup of checklists.
+Checklists are set up on job types and used on work orders.

 First, you set up the required job groups, job variants, and job trades.
 Next you create job types.
 Then, you create all the variations of job types that are required for your equipment in **Job type setup**.
 Forecasts, checklists, and tools can be set up for a combination of job type in **Job type setup**.